 If you’re having your vet microchip your pet, you may want to find out before hand what brand chip is being used.
 Part of the information encoded in the chip reveals the manufacture.

 When it’s time to register your dog or cat’s chip number in an online registry, you will want to know the brand/manufacturer of the chip.

 When someone scans a lost pet and sees the brand of microchip, this can help determine what registry they contact first, and the likelihood of the pet being reunited with its family.

 A True Universal Pet Registry Doesn’t Exist (yet):

 If a lost pet is scanned and the ID called in to PetMicroChipLookUp.org, they are likely to cross reference the microchip ID with the participating recovery services and or manufacturers.
-This greatly improves the odds on finding the families contact information for the lost pet.
+This greatly improves the odds of finding the families contact information for the lost pet.
 Again, it is dependent on the person scanning the lost animal to make contact with the right people or accessing the right database.

-Despite the possible issues with scanning microchips and the registry services, it still offers a good chance to reunite a lost pet with family.
-We still need to register our pets with the city or county so that we have a current ID tag for the animals collar as well as having current pictures and descriptions.
+Despite the possible issues with scanning microchips and the registry services, it still offers a good chance to reunite a lost pet with their family.
+We still need to register our pets with the city or county so that we have a current ID tag for the animals collar, as well as having current pictures and descriptions.

 Doing all of this gives our pets the best chance of getting home should they ever get lost.

 - 24PetWatch Pet Protection Services